 I love making pizza with my children.
 We do it quite often (these picture are from two different pizza making evenings) and it is one of our favorite Friday night activities.
 They like to roll out their dough and spoon the sauce over the crust.
 They sprinkle their cheese on top and make happy faces with their pepperoni.
 We laugh and chat about our day.
 It is makes a mess and there is flour everywhere, but I hope that when my babies are adults that they remember our Friday night pizza parties the same way I do.
 That they were my favorite way to spend a Friday night.

-This pizza crust recipe is different than others that I have made as it proofs overnight in the fridge.
-A cold proofed dough is said to have a better flavor, less rise, and is easier to roll thin.
 I have to say that I agree, this dough is flavorful and very easy to work with.
 It makes a thin pizza crust that is crunchy and chewy.
 The only downside that I can see is that you need to plan ahead and make it the day before.
 The sauce is a quick, no-cook sauce that is perfect for this pizza.

 I have tried to make heart shaped pizzas in the past for Valentine’s Day and never had any luck.
 They always baked misshapen and not at all heart shaped.
 I saw the heart shaped pepperoni pizza on One Charming Party and there it was.
 A solution to my problem.
 A festive holiday pizza that looks adorable and tastes great.
 This pizza is perfect for your little Valentines.

 Pizza crust and sauce recipe from Cooks Illustrated.